 The Fiber Factor

 There are many different ways to weave fabric, but the two styles you’ll see most often are percale and sateen.
-Keep in mind that these weave styles apply exclusively to cotton, as linen, bamboo, and other fabrics generally feature one consistent weave style.
+These weave styles apply exclusively to cotton, whereas linen, bamboo, and other fabrics often feature one consistent weave style.